VioletVi0lent/ThousandYearsOfPain/README.md

 ### Author:
 Max Throgmorton

-## What does it do?
+## Basic Description
-GEN_WUSH is a CPX Awduino game avawible fow aww pwayeas
+GEN_RUSH is a CPX Arduino game availible to all CIrcuit Playground Express devices.
+It is loosely based on the Generator Minigames from Dead by Daylight